mykelalvis/Lynker-ioos-KB/KB/misc/rekey.md

 ## Scopes

-There are numerous levels of rekeying action.
+There are numerous levels of rekeying action, but they tend to fit into two categor

 ### Specific Rekey